Inflammatory bowel disease - ulcerative colitis; IBD - ulcerative colitis; Colitis; Proctitis; Ulcerative proctitis

 Ulcerative colitis is a condition in which the lining of the large intestine (colon) and rectum become inflamed.
 It is a form of inflammatory bowel disease (IBD).
 Crohn disease is a related condition.

 Mount Sinai has a unique and rich tradition of specialized and individualized treatment and scientific research and discovery in ulcerative colitis.
 The physicians/scientists in the Mount Sinai Health System are constantly conducting clinical trials and are developing new drug therapies to help patients manage their disease.
-To learn more please click here.
+Learn more about ulcerative colitis.

 The cause of ulcerative colitis is unknown.
 People with this condition have problems with the immune system.
 However, it is not clear if immune problems cause this illness.
 Stress and certain foods can trigger symptoms, but they do not cause ulcerative colitis.